JakeD520/Lucian/03_Episodes/S01E01/Scene 6.md

 (HOLD.
 Lyra absorbs it.
 Her playfulness ebbs away.
 Sit with Lyra internal shift)

 **LYRA**
-The humans fill their world with works—paintings, poems, cathedrals.
+The humans ... they fill their world with works—paintings, poems, cathedrals.

 She turns slightly, catching her reflection on the marble floor.
 She examines it, swaying gently, as if seeing herself for the first time.